Sautéed Beet Greens

 • Separate the stems from the beet greens.
 Finely chop the stems and coarsely chop the leaves.

-• Heat the oil in a large skillet over medium heat.
+• Heat the olive oil in a large skillet over medium heat.
 Add the garlic and the beet stems and cook, stirring, for 1 minute.
-Add the beet greens, a few pinches of salt and freshly ground black pepper, and sauté, tossing, until just wilted.
+Add the beet greens, a few pinches of salt, and several grinds of pepper.
+Sauté, tossing, until just wilted.

-• Turn off the heat, add the raisins, a big squeeze of lemon, and toss.
-Transfer to a platter, top with the walnuts and season to taste with more salt and pepper.
+• Turn off the heat, add the raisins, and squeeze with lemon juice.
+Toss to combine.
+Transfer to a platter, top with the walnuts, and season to taste with more salt and pepper.

 Leave a comment: